Mitochondrion: Origin and evolution

 The ribosomes coded for by the mitochondrial DNA are similar to those from bacteria in size and structure.
 They closely resemble the bacterial 70S ribosome and not the 80S cytoplasmic ribosomes, which are coded for by nuclear DNA.

 The endosymbiotic relationship of mitochondria with their host cells was popularized by Lynn Margulis.
-The endosymbiotic hypothesis suggests that mitochondria descended from aerobic bacteria that somehow survived endocytosis by another cell, and became incorporated into the cytoplasm.
+The endosymbiotic theory suggests that mitochondria descended from aerobic bacteria that somehow survived endocytosis by another cell, and became incorporated into the cytoplasm.
 The ability of these bacteria to conduct respiration in host cells that had relied on glycolysis and fermentation would have provided a considerable evolutionary advantage.
 This symbiotic relationship probably developed 1.7 to 2 billion years ago.

 A few groups of unicellular eukaryotes have only vestigial mitochondria or derived structures: The microsporidians, metamonads, and archamoebae.
 These groups appear as the most primitive eukaryotes on phylogenetic trees constructed using rRNA information, which once suggested that they appeared before the origin of mitochondria.
 However, this is now known to be an artifact of long-branch attraction: They are derived groups and retain genes or organelles derived from mitochondria (e. g., mitosomes and hydrogenosomes).
 Hydrogenosomes, mitosomes, and related organelles as found in some loricifera (e. g.
 Spinoloricus) and myxozoa (e. g.
 Henneguya zschokkei) are together classified as MROs, mitochondrion-related organelles.

-Monocercomonoides appear to have lost their mitochondria completely and at least some of the mitochondrial functions seem to be carried out by cytoplasmic proteins now.
+Monocercomonoides and other oxymonads appear to have lost their mitochondria completely and at least some of the mitochondrial functions seem to be carried out by cytoplasmic proteins now.